Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 \subsubsection{Error}

-Error plays a vital role for two reasons.
-First, it pushes the system to an equilibrium that \textit{does not} depend on initial conditions; and, second, it keeps the possibility space open, ensuring that all genes, at least sometimes, find expression.

-When there is no error, ``sticking'' (Figure \ref{fig:types-of-states} states remain exactly at the level of cooperation they started with.
-This lacks realism, of course, especially when deviations are likely to be in one direction over another (as will be the case if everyone is cooperating, since deviations can only be in the direction of defection).
-But the disturbance that error causes, in the end, creates regularity: in our case, no matter what level of cooperation the system starts at, it will converge to the same percentage of cooperation in the end.

-Error also has the advantage of keeping the ``environment'' varied.
-As social beings, much of our relevant environment consists of interactions with other people, and as a result, the adaptations we possess often deal with navigating social situations.
-But a homogeneous population creates homogeneous social situations and correspondingly brittle social adaptations.
+Error has the advantage of keeping the `environment' varied.
+As social beings, other people make up a large part of our environment, and as a result, our adaptations often deal with navigating social situations.
+But a homogeneous population creates homogeneous social situations and correspondingly brittle social adaptations that cannot handle situations outside the monoculture.
 In this case, when we live in a completely homogeneous environment of cooperators, absent is the selection pressure to maintain defense mechanisms against defectors.
-Similarly, any kind of homogeneity can lead to the atrophy of our ability to deal with deviant behavior.
-This homogeneity problem is the reason that \textit{tit-for-tat} fails to be evolutionarily stable--\textit{tit-for-taters} look like unconditional cooperators when interacting with each other, so cooperative (but nonconforming) strategies are indistinguishable, and can invade by drift.
+This homogeneity problem is the reason that \textit{tit-for-tat} fails to be evolutionarily stable -- \textit{tit-for-taters} look like unconditional cooperators when interacting with each other, so cooperative (but nonconforming) strategies are indistinguishable, and can invade by drift.
 In our model, error, by introducing heterogeneity, provides the pressure needed to maintain defense mechanisms against potential invading strategies.